Pre-publication discount subscriptions

 Betty and Veronica.

 Questions? click to CONTACT

-A Getting Married and Other Mistakes page from The Barbara Slate Archive
+A Getting Married and Other Mistakes page in Catalog of The Barbara Slate Archive

 It took 17 years for Barbara to complete Getting Married and Other Mistakes, which was published in 2012 by Other Press.
 It went through several titles, including